Kraken VS Gemini: Crypto Exchange Comparison

 What’s it going to be, Kraken or Gemini?

-Gemini, on the other hand, has higher trading fees and supports only the most popular cryptocurrencies, Bitcoin and Ethereum.
+Gemini, on the other hand, has higher trading fees and supports only the most popular cryptocurrencies.
 If you think your trading volume will be low, and your priority is a safe market and not the number of cryptos exchanged – you won’t go wrong with this platform.
-Your personal account and funds will be safely stored in cold wallets, and you’ll never have to worry about any illegal doings by the company.
+Your account and funds will be safely stored in cold wallets, and you’ll never have to worry about any illegal doings by the company.

 Cryptocurrency Exchange Comparisons